GustavoM96/GHM.Validator/README.md

 # GHM.Validator

-GHM.Validator is a nuget package with the aim of validating data
+GHM.Validator is a nuget package with the aim of validating data.

 ## IServiceCollectionExtentions

-To add scoped interface `IValidator` to implementation `Validator`, call extension method to your serviceCollection
+To add scoped interface `IValidator` to implementation `Validator`, call extension method to your serviceCollection.

 ```csharp
 using  GHM.Validator.Extensions;